-Taking proper care of your Charleston, SC, HVAC system is just as important as maintaining any other appliance in your home for many reasons, from meeting warranty requirements to ensuring the safety of your home and loved ones.
+Taking proper care of your Charleston HVAC system is just as important as maintaining any other appliance in your home for many reasons, from meeting warranty requirements to ensuring the safety of your home and loved ones.
 If you want to add HVAC care to your spring cleaning checklist but aren’t sure where to start, don’t worry!
 As your local Trane Comfort Specialists, we at AGL Heating and Air are here to walk you through a few HVAC maintenance and care tips that you need to know to extend the life of your system, lower your monthly energy bill, and avoid costly repairs in Charleston, SC!

 Preventative Care for Your Charleston, SC, HVAC System

 There are more reasons than we can count on two hands that you should prioritize caring for your HVAC system.
 For starters, keeping your home and loved ones safe is a top priority, especially if you have a gas heating system.
 All-natural gas furnaces put off carbon dioxide, no matter how efficient they are, and routine maintenance checks can help catch any normally undetectable gas leaks.
 We always recommend you install a carbon monoxide detector for added safety!